 Making Decoupaged Light Switch Plate

 Jazz up a plain light switch plate with glitter or decorative paper decoupaged in place.
-This is a guide about making a decoupaged light switch plate.
+This is a page about making a decoupaged light switch plate.

 Recently on pinterest, I saw the most darling switch plate cover, covered in glitter.
 I thought, "Hmm.
 My switch plates aren't looking so great they could use some help".
 So, I pulled out my favorite wrapping paper and went to town with the modge podge.
 In my kid's room, I used a copy of a Dr. Seuss book and covered the plates with those.
 It was a simple and quick way to jazz things up a bit.